The Five Lamps Arts Festival

-Since its first edition the Festival has grown to become a centre for the creation and presentation of locally relevant, artistically ambitious works and is a highly regarded and much-loved part of the community.
+Since its first edition, the Festival has grown to become a center for the creation and presentation of locally relevant, artistically ambitious works and is a highly regarded and much-loved part of the community.

 We believe that everyone should be able to experience and participate in arts and creativity.

 Róisín set up Five Lamps Arts in 2007 while working as a teacher at Marino College.
 As well as curating the Festival, she nurtures relationships with the local community.